Looking for the Best Treatment for Sciatica? See a Chiropractor!

 - A pins-and-needles feeling

-The best treatment for sciatica relieves these symptoms.
+The best treatment for sciatica relieves these symptoms by reducing the pressure not only on the nerve root but also on the discs.
 As a result, you can enjoy a more active life.

 How Does the Medical Model Treat Sciatica?